ismaelwenyam/progetto-so/README.md

     └── utils.c
 ```

-# How to run simulation guided
+# How to run simulation
 In order to start the simulation you can either use the simulation runner, which guides you in the process of running the simulation, just run
 ```plaintext
 ./sim_runner.sh